Why a Software Sales Job?

 For quick reference,

 here's a table comparing Prehired to everyone else.
-Prehired is a lifetime community, with ongoing access to our multiple courses, content updates, mentoring, job references, our active online members-only group, live trainings, our yearly summit and partner job opportunities.
+Prehired is a lifetime community, with ongoing access to our multiple courses, content updates, mentoring, job references, our active online members-only group, live trainings and partner job opportunities.
 We're not a course, a bootcamp, an academy or postsecondary education.
 With that in mind, when you're considering how to take your career in a new direction, we suggest you also ask some key questions: Many programs take weeks or months to even decide whether to let you in.
 And then you have to wait more weeks to months to start the program.
 And then you need to invest months in the training.
 With Prehired, you can apply, interview and find out if you're offered enrollment within days.
 And you start the program as soon as the day after your enrollment offer.
 How long does it take to get started?
 How much content and training is there?
 Look how much training they're really giving you.
 Prehired’s program is 40+ hours in course content, another 20 hours of 1:1 work with your Mentor, plus 60 to 120 hours to run our Career Search Process until you choose the job offer right for you.
 If a program doesn't let you train on your own time (since you may be working a full-time job, have family obligations, etc.), it won't work for you.
 Our core training is video-based, and you can then schedule live mentoring at your convenience.
 Do you have to attend training live?
 How many people have landed jobs?
 We've got hundreds, with many videos, screenshots, and full names so you can find the people on LinkedIn and elsewhere to verify they're real.
 How long does the average member take to land a job?
 The average member takes about 12 weeks from starting the Prehired program to land a job offer they like.
-That pace requires putting in 1 hour per day, on average.
+That pace requires putting in a little more than 1 hour per day, on average.
 How exactly do people get jobs?
 Unlike other career trainers, we don't demand you move to drop you in any company we want to after your training.
 It can sound like a big perk when a trainer says they'll hook you up with work, but wouldn't you rather be confident you can land a job elsewhere when you decide to switch companies?
 That's true security in our eyes.
 With that in mind, we show you a proven system to do outreach to companies YOU want to work for.
-Because the outreach is so targeted, personal and done like a sales professional, members often get interviews with about 50% of companies they contact and offers from around 20%.
+Because the outreach is so targeted, personal and done like a sales professional, members can get interviews with about 50% of companies they contact and offers from around 20%.
 (IF you're a fit for a company in our growing partner network, we're happy to make an introduction.
 We just don't want people coming into the program with that expectation.)
 If a company doesn't offer the lifetime support benefits we listed at the top, what do they offer and for how long?
 What kind of support is there over time?

 We look for the 4 A's...

 Attitude - We like people who have a positive outlook and are coachable.
 Whether you have 40+ years of sales experience or are completely new to sales or the tech space, you're in good company.
 Very few of our members had any previous tech experience when they joined.
 More than half of our members have no previous sales experience.
 These include fresh college grads, Uber drivers and mid-career switchers.
 Wherever you are on the spectrum, what's important is you're open to our guidance.
 Members hungry for mentorship and who take action succeed.
-Our members work at companies like Zoom, Google, Drift, Gong, Houzz, OutboundEngine, Outreach.io, Salesforce, and many, many more (100s in fact).
+Our members work at companies like Zoom, Google, Drift, Sage Intacct, Houzz, OutboundEngine, Outreach.io, Salesforce, and many, many more (100s in fact).
 Aptitude - If you have native-level English (reading, writing and listening) skills, you can follow instructions without being told something several times, and you have basic computer skills (including typing without thinking about where the keys are), you can probably learn software sales.
 Ambition - If you're excited to join the tech industry, to challenge yourself and to keep stepping up even after stumbling, you've got the drive you need.
 Remember, even average software sales reps make $60,000 to $80,000 in year 1 and $100,000+ from year 2 onward.
 Yet many people either can't land or keep software sales jobs because they give up before learning how to succeed.
 Accountability - This one is about doing what you say you're going to do.
 It's important that you complete your coursework, comes to interviews on time and prepared, etc. It's also about taking full responsibility for your actions.